-The Smurfit-Stone paperboard mill at Fernandina Beach, Florida, finds opportunities to increase mill productivity and reduce costs by improving their preventive maintenance program.
+The Smurfit-Stone paperboard mill at Fernandina Beach, Florida, finds opportunities to increase mill productivity and reduce costs by improving its preventive maintenance program.

 In recent years, Smurfit-Stone’s Fernandina Beach mill fell from the ranks of the most cost-effective and profitable mills in the corporation.
 It didn’t happen as a result of increasing costs, but as a result of the company adding 20 additional mills through mergers and acquisitions.